spannerci/spanner-examples/README.md

     - $ACCESS_TOKEN
 ```

-In the latter case, we can reference them as Linux environment variables inside the Python test script, for example:
+And since our [test scripts](#test-scripts) run directly from the virtual environment (which is Linux-based), if needed, we can reference them as any normal linux environment variable, for example:

 ```python
 os.environ['DB_NAME']
 os.environ['ACCESS_TOKEN']
 ```

-All the environment variables inside [.spannerci.yml](#configuration-with-spannerciyml) must be defined also to the related section in the Project Settings page of Spanner CI console.

 Spanner supports a number of pre-defined environment variables, that are either mandatory to use some of the Spanner builders and OTA update methods or just convenient.
 All Spanner environment variables start with the `SPN_` prefix.
 For example:
 - `SPN_BUILDER_SDK`: is the SDK directory of the selected builder
 - `SPN_PROJECT_DIR`: is the directory in which the source code repository is cloned in the virtual environment
-- `SPN_OUTPUT_BINARY`: is the filename of your generated binary for testing section use.
+- `SPN_OUTPUT_BINARY`: is the filename of your generated firmware binary

   ...